 Auckland Heritage Week pandemic-related events – September/ October

-Auckland City Council will be hosting pandemic-related events as part of Auckland’s Heritage Week on 29 September to 14 October 2018.
+Auckland City Council hosted pandemic-related events as part of Auckland’s Heritage Week on 29 September to 14 October 2018.

 Find out more on the Auckland Heritage Festival website.